kianlak/adverserial-ml-security/README.md

 - Mainly tested on Windows with Python 3.13.x
 - On the first run, make sure to login to admin and run hmac to ensure a hashed hmac value for the model, after that you can use any user role
 - admin login is Username: admin Password: pass
+- Make sure that you don't have several aliases for python on your machine, otherwise the virtual environment won't know which PATH to use when running certain files (namely AdvAttackDefence.py)

 ---